 A truer test of their fitness for Kilimanjaro would be on their return hike back up to the top of Beauford Drive.
 Our walking schedule didn’t synch with theirs, so we didn’t get to greet them on their return to the top.

 Now I’m imagining those three intrepid hikers heading up the side of Kilimanjaro this week.
 They may still be practicing here in Austin, but they may be in Tanzania on their long-dreamed-of trek.
 They may be listening to “Africa” on their iPods, the rousing song by the group Toto in the early 1980s, a song since revived in a completely new way by the Slovenian a cappella choir, Perpetuum Jazzile.
 Their YouTube video starts with the choir simulating an African rainstorm.
-Listen for these lines in the song:

 Click here for their spectacular version of the song.